Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Discussing Recent Vine & JellyJelly

-Recently, there are two interesting stories.
-The first is that after Trump launched his personal token, people began to view tokenization as a novel marketing strategy.
+Recently, there have been two interesting stories.
+The first is that after Trump launched his personal token, people began to see tokenization as a novel marketing tool.
 The founder of Vine sold Vine to Twitter for $30 million in 2018.

 Elon Musk has been discussing whether to restart Vine on Twitter for years, initiating related polls every few months.
 Recently, an external team for Vine launched a token project themed "Bring Vine Back."
 According to their plan, 5% of the Vine token supply will be donated to Twitter.
 If Vine can successfully return, there are already over 145,000 token holders.
 Since the project's launch, they have reignited interest in Vine through meme culture and the viral effect of tokens.